|Program:||Conservation of the Laguna Grande Reserve in Guatemala, 2012-2013|

 Program Partners and Personnel

-Our partners in this acquisition are: Fundación para el Ecodesarrollo y la Conservación (FUNDAECO), the Guatemalan NGO that will manage and protect the reserve; and UK-based World Land Trust (WLT).
+Our partners in this acquisition are: Fundación para el Ecodesarrollo y la Conservación (FUNDAECO), the Guatemalan NGO that manages and protects the reserve; and UK-based World Land Trust (WLT).
 (FUNDAECO is also ICFC's partner for the Sierra Caral Reserve.)
 WLT played the crucial role of providing a loan for the property's acquisition; it is also supporting protection and management activities for the reserve.

 PurposeThis project involves: